Buying real estate in Nicaragua?

 What interest rates do US citizens get in Nicaragua in 2026?

-As of early 2026, US citizens can expect mortgage interest rates in Nicaragua to range from roughly 8% to 11% for USD-denominated loans and 11% to 15% for loans in Nicaraguan córdobas.
+As of early 2026, US citizens taking out a mortgage in Nicaragua can expect interest rates in the range of 8% to 11% for USD-denominated loans and 11% to 15% for loans in Nicaraguan cordobas (NIO).

-The single factor with the biggest impact on the interest rate a US citizen will be offered in Nicaragua is the size of your down payment, with larger down payments (40% or more) often unlocking rates at the lower end of the range.
+The single factor that has the biggest impact on the interest rate a US citizen will be offered in Nicaragua is the size of the down payment, because a larger down payment directly reduces the bank's risk and is the most reliable way to push your rate toward the lower end of the range.

 Can I use US income to qualify in Nicaragua right now?

-Most Nicaraguan banks will accept US-sourced income for mortgage qualification, though expect more documentation requirements and verification friction than a local borrower would face.
+Nicaraguan banks do accept US-sourced income for mortgage qualification, but the process involves more friction and documentation than it would for a borrower earning locally in Nicaragua.

-Banks in Nicaragua typically require American applicants to provide two to three years of US tax returns, recent pay stubs or employment verification letters, bank statements showing consistent deposits, and sometimes apostilled or translated versions of these documents.
+The documentation that banks in Nicaragua typically require from American applicants includes at least two years of US tax returns, recent pay stubs or proof of self-employment income, bank statements showing consistent deposits, and in some cases these documents need to be translated into Spanish and apostilled for official use.

 Get fresh and reliable information about the market in Nicaragua